 - If you pay the amount due in full, you may have their existing services re-activated and also purchase new services.

-- If you neglect to pay the amount due in full, Maru Telecoms will submit the full delinquent amount for Collections.
+- If you neglect to pay the amount due in full, Maru Africa will submit the full delinquent amount for Collections.
 In the event of the account being handed over to an outside collection agency, any costs incurred as such will be for your account.

-- In the event of suspension due to non-payment, Maru Telecoms reserves the right to place a “non-payment” page on your domain.
+- In the event of suspension due to non-payment, Maru Africa reserves the right to place a “non-payment” page on your domain.
 Furthermore, the DNS of your domain will remain unchanged until full payment for the outstanding balance on your account has been received.

 - If the preferred method of payment used by you is EFT, it will be your sole responsibility to ensure your payments are made using the correct beneficiary reference as indicated on all invoicing.
 Failure to comply may result in an incorrect allocation of your payment which may cause service disruption as a result of the account being suspended due to non-payment.